industrialsynthfreak/xr3/README.md

 ## How to use

-- Run the main script:
+Run the main script:

 	python3 xr3.py

-- Default template will be automatically loaded from templates/default.scene file.
-You can overwrite this file or change 'default_template' value in config.ini to a custom path
+Default template will be automatically loaded from templates/default.scene file.
+You can overwrite this file or change 'default_template' value in config.ini to a custom path.
-- Set parameters you want.
-If you'd like to edit a particular detector/source, first adjust values, then select item in the list and press 'Rewrite'
+Set parameters you want.
+If you'd like to edit a particular detector/source, first adjust values, then select item in the list and press 'Rewrite'.
-- Press simulate
+Press simulate.

 ### Source options